rwst/yaccl/README.md

 ### TODO
 * do we use compound SMILES from biosyn items (e.g. Q27104306)?
-* reduce data diff noise by sorting stmts
+* check if there are biosyn classes not in the NP sub-ontology
 * option to work with NP subgraph only (should be much faster)
-* if there are superclass patterns match them first, narrowing following matches
 * optimize ontology in WD, remove or deprecate redundant P31/P279 stmts
 * write toolserver client
 * use RHEA to list enzymatic reactions